ome/omero-guides/iviewer_viewing.rst

    |image0b|

 #.
+Make a maximum intensity Projection of a z-stack by clicking the ``stack`` icon |image0c| in the bottom-left corner of the central pane, just under the z-scrollbar.

+#.
+Note that on the vertical z-scrollbar, there are now two sliders.
+Adjust the sliders to select the desired portion of the z-stack to be projected.
+The central pane will show a preview of your Projection.

+#.
+Save the Projection by selecting ``File > Save Projection as new image``.
+In the following dialog, click either ``Navigate to Image in Webclient`` or ``Open Image in ivewer``.

+#.
 Save the viewport by selecting in the top-left corner ``File > Save Viewport as PNG``.

 #.
 Compare the two channels of one of the Images in multi-image view: